italia/eid-wallet-it-docs/docs/en/remote-flow.rst

 Depending on whether the User is using a mobile device or a workstation, the Relying Party MUST support the following remote flows:

-* **Same Device**, the Relying Party MUST provide a HTTP redirect (302) location to the Wallet Instance;
+* **Same Device**, the Relying Party MUST provide a HTTP location to the Wallet Instance using a redirect (302) or an HTML href in a web page;
 * **Cross Device**, the Relying Party MUST provide a QR Code which the User frames with the Wallet Instance.

 Once the Wallet Instance establishes the trust with the Relying Party and evaluates the request, the User gives the consent for the disclosure of the Digital Credentials, in the form of a Verifiable Presentation.

 A High-Level description of the remote flow, from the User's perspective, is given below:

   1. the Wallet Instance obtains an URL in the Same Device flow or a QR Code containing the URL in Cross Device flow;
-  2. the Wallet Instance extracts from the payload the following parameters: ``client_id``, ``request_uri``, ``state``, ``request_uri_method`` and ``client_id_scheme``;
+  2. the Wallet Instance extracts from the payload the following parameters: ``client_id``, ``request_uri``, ``state``, ``request_uri_method``;
-  3. If the ``client_id_scheme`` is provided and set with the value ``entity_id``, the Wallet Instance MUST collect and validate the OpenID Federation Trust Chain related to the Relying Party.
-If the ``client_id_scheme`` is either not provided or is assigned a value different from ``entity_id``, the Wallet Instance MUST establish the trust by utilizing the ``client_id`` or an alternative ``client_id_scheme`` value.
-This alternative value MUST enable the Wallet Instance to establish trust with the Relying Party, ensuring compliance with the assurance levels mandated by the trust framework;
-  4. If ``request_uri_method`` is provided and set with the value ``post``, the Wallet Instance SHOULD transmit its metadata to the Relying Party's ``request_uri`` endpoint using the HTTP POST method and obtain the signed Request Object.
+  3. If ``request_uri_method`` is provided and set with the value ``post``, the Wallet Instance SHOULD transmit its metadata to the Relying Party's ``request_uri`` endpoint using the HTTP POST method and obtain the signed Request Object.
 If ``request_uri_method`` is set with the value ``get`` or not present, the Wallet Instance MUST fetch the signed Request Object using an HTTP request with method GET to the endpoint provided in the ``request_uri`` parameter;
-  5. the Wallet Instance verifies the signature of the signed Request Object, using the public key identifier within the Request Object JWT header parameter to select the correct public key obtained within Trust Chain related to the RP;
+  4. the Wallet Instance verifies the signature of the signed Request Object, using the public key identified within the Request Object JWT header parameter to select the correct RP's public key to be used for the verify the signature;
-  6. the Wallet Instance verifies that the ``client_id`` contained in the Request Object issuer (RP) matches with the one obtained at the step number 2 and with the ``sub`` parameter contained in the RP's Entity Configuration within the Trust Chain;
+  5. the Wallet Instance verifies that the ``client_id`` contained in the Request Object issuer (RP) matches with the one obtained at the step number 2 and with the ``sub`` parameter contained in the RP's Entity Configuration within the Trust Chain;
-  7. the Wallet Instance evaluates the requested Digital Credentials and checks the elegibility of the Relying Party in asking these by applying the policies related to that specific Relying Party, obtained with the trust chain;
+  6. the Wallet Instance evaluates the requested Digital Credentials and checks the elegibility of the Relying Party in asking these by applying the policies related to that specific Relying Party, obtained with the Trust Chain;
-  8. the Wallet Instance asks User disclosure and consent by showing the Relying Party's identity and the requested attributes;
+  7. the Wallet Instance asks User disclosure and consent by showing the Relying Party's identity and the requested attributes;
-  9. the Wallet Instance presents the requested information to the Relying Party along with the Wallet Attestation.
+  8. the Wallet Instance presents the requested information to the Relying Party along with the Wallet Attestation.
 The Relying Party validates the presented Credentials checking the trust with their Issuers, and validates the Wallet Attestation by also checking that the Wallet Provider is trusted;
-  10. the Wallet Instance informs the User about the successfull authentication with the Relying Party, the User continues the navigation.
+  9. the Wallet Instance informs the User about the successfull authentication with the Relying Party, the User continues the navigation.

 Below a sequence diagram that summarizes the interactions between all the involved parties.